Toronto’s Destination Master Plan is here—a decade-long roadmap to growing our visitor economy while delivering tangible benefits to residents.

 An Inclusive, Data-Driven Process

-The Destination Master Plan is being developed through an inclusive, collaborative and data-driven process with opportunities for broad participation and input from a diverse and wide-ranging group of stakeholders.
+The Destination Master Plan was developed through an inclusive, collaborative and data-driven process with opportunities for broad participation and input from a diverse and wide-ranging group of 400+ stakeholders.

 The Destination Master Plan Steering Committee

-A Steering Committee of industry experts and leaders is providing strategic direction throughout the planning process to ensure the plan reflects the diverse perspectives of Toronto’s tourism and hospitality sector.
-The committee members include:
+A Steering Committee of industry experts and leaders provided strategic direction throughout the year-long planning process to ensure the Destination Master Plan reflected the diverse perspectives of Toronto’s tourism and hospitality sector.
+The committee members included:

 • Sara Anghel, CEO - Greater Toronto Hotel Association